univention/univention-corporate-server/doc/app-center/appliances.rst

 ~~~~~~~~~~~

 The boot splash can have a custom background and a logo.
 The logo is
-defined in Logo for the bootsplash during system boot.
+defined in *Logo for the bootsplash during system boot*.
 Please provide a
 SVG file and mind the recommendations in :ref:`Logos <logos>`.

-The background color is defined in CSS definition of the appliance
+The background color is defined in *CSS definition of the appliance
-background in bootsplash & welcome screen.
+background in bootsplash & welcome screen*.
 For a black background,
 simply define ``#000000``.
 A gradient can for example be defined with
 ``linear-gradient(to bottom, #345279 0%, #1d2c41 100%)``.
 For more
 information on how to use a gradient, see `CSS linear-gradient()
-function on w3schools <https://www.w3schools.com/csSref/func_linear-gradient.asp>`__.
+function on w3schools <https://www.w3schools.com/csSref/func_linear-gradient.asp>`_.

 .. figure:: /images/Appliance_Branding_Bootsplash.png
    :alt: Boot splash